Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 * the fine crew at Up To Four Players composed a great [two-pages webcomic introducing pretty much all the rules \(http://www.uptofourplayers.com/fate-core-rules/\)](http://www.uptofourplayers.com/fate-core-rules/);
 * Geek & Sundry dedicated an awesome video session to showing [how Fate plays \(https://www.youtube.com/watch?v=NOFXtAHg7vU\)](https://www.youtube.com/watch?v=NOFXtAHg7vU).

 So, starting from this line, we're going to assume that you know the rules of Fate Core.
 If you don't, please hop into your Continuum Indirection and rewind Space·Time to read those rules!
 The rest of this chapter is mostly examples of how these rules apply to Space·Time.
-The only really new rule is that of Explanations.
+The only really new rule is that of **Explanations**.

 As usual with Ronin Time Bureaucrats, if you disagree with these rules, don't hesitate to come up with your own – or to wing it!